 - Host events in major cities.
 Many of our investors reside in Boston, NYC, DC, San Francisco, and Miami.
 Host dinners, golf outings, and connect investors for professional networking purposes.

-- Write hard-written thank-you cards.
+- Write hand-written thank-you cards.
 When investors put money into a deal, they’re taking a chance with the sponsor.
 This is an unregulated business so there is an inherent level of trust investors must have.
 Let investors know that you appreciate that trust.

 - Create content.
 Establish yourself as a thought-leader in the industry by publishing quarterly or annual investor letters.
 Investors want the comfort of knowing their money is being managed by smart real estate professionals.